yge58/caffe2-opencv-ndkcamera/README.md

 If compilation failed, try compile [google ndk camera sample](https://github.com/googlesamples/android-ndk/tree/master/camera).

-# Which parts are in cpp?
+# Which parts of program are in cpp?
 <1> camera

 <2> opencv

 <3> caffe2

-# What are the goals of this app?
-<1> integrating caffe2, opencv with android native ndk camera api
-<2> do image classification in real-time

-# What is the difference between this app and others?
+# Be specific, what is written in cpp?
 In this app, I tried to code almost everything in cpp.

 <1> handle camera at low-level in cpp